Gaming Our Way Since 2016

 We’re gamers in our forties, fifties, sixties, and beyond who understand that work deadlines, family obligations, and life sometimes come before gaming.
 That’s not just okay—it’s expected.

 What makes us special?
 We actually mean it when we say casual.
-No pressure to race to max level.
-No guilt if you log in once a week.
-No drama about gear scores or DPS metres.
-Just good people playing games together and having a laugh while doing it.
+No pressure to race to max level, no guilt if you log in once a week, and absolutely no fuss about gear scores or DPS metres.
+Play what you fancy, when you fancy it — and that goes for everyone, including our officers and council members.
+We’re all here for the same reason: good people playing games together and having a laugh while doing it.

 So You Want To Become A Rebel too?

 Click the Apply to Join button, fill out the application, and tell us a bit about yourself and your gaming history.
-Our officers review applications within 24-48 hours.
+Our officers review applications within 24-48 hours (and usually much faster).

 Get approved?
 We’ll send you login credentials for the website and a warm welcome to the community.
 Check your spam folder if you don’t hear from us—automated emails have a remarkable talent for ending up there for reasons nobody fully understands.
 In rare cases your email might lose its way entirely, so don’t panic: just try your credentials directly on this website.
 If your application’s already been approved, you’ll be able to log straight in.